willybrauner/interpol/README.md

 // pause(): void
 itp.pause()

-// Stop the interpol, will reset time, delta and advancement. itp.stop()
+// Stop the interpol, will reset time, delta and progress. itp.stop()

 // Replay from start the interpol.